Distributions of a single date

 Distribution by day

-Distribution: Child, day of birth The dates are grouped in 366 packets of 1 day.
+Distribution: Child, day of birth The dates are grouped in 366 bins of 1 day.

 Planetary positions